The Elusive Muonic WIMP: Experimental constraints

 \subsection{Direct detection}

 Direct detection experiments aim to detect DM particles present in the gravitationally bound halo of our galaxy.
 Through scattering with subatomic particles, DM could leave a signal in underground detectors, in the form of recoil energy.
 The most stringent bounds on DM-nucleon scattering cross sections come from these experiments, in particular for spin independent (SI) interactions for which the scattering cross sections are enhanced by a coherent sum of the nucleons in the nucleus.
 This leads to strong constraints for the possible effective interactions of WIMPS with quarks as shown in~\cite{ParticleDataGroup:2020ssz,DiGangi:2018dek,XENON100:2013ele,LUX:2016ggv}.
 In order to avoid these bounds we have chosen as mentioned before a leptophilic $Z'$ mediator with axial couplings to muons, which guarantees that not only tree level diagrams are not present, but also that $Z'$-photon mixing vanishes at all loop orders~\footnote{The largest contributions to the scattering cross section comes from the $Z'$-photon mixing.}.
-There remains however an effective operator that provides a contribution to both spin independent and spin dependent (SD) interactions and involves $Z$-$Z'$ mass mixing~\cite{DEramo:2017zqw},
+There remains however an effective operator that provides a contribution to both spin independent and spin dependent (SD) interactions and involves $Z$-$Z'$ mass mixing~\cite{DEramo:2017zqw}~\footnote{ Loop-induced $Z-Z'$ kinetic mixing is also possible, but it is suppressed with respect to mass mixing by $(q/M_Z)^2/y_\mu^2 \sim ({\rm MeV}/100\; {\rm GeV})^2/y_\mu^2 \sim \mathcal{O}(10^{-4})$, where $q$ is the momentum transfer in the scattering \cite{Kopp:2009et}.},

-where $g_H$ is a loop-induced effective coupling proportional to the Yukawa coupling of the leptons that run in the loop and are charged under $U(1)'_{\mu}$, so its contribution is naturally suppressed.
+where $g_H$ is a loop-induced effective coupling proportional to the Yukawa coupling of the leptons that run in the loop and are charged under $U(1)'_{\mu}$, so its contribution is naturally suppressed (however, notice that a model with the tau charged under the $U(1)'$ symmetry is significantly constrained~\cite{DEramo:2017zqw}).
 One can calculate the corresponding quark-DM contact interactions that provide contributions to SI and SD interactions respectively,

 where the vector and axial coefficients $C_V^{(q)}$ and $C_A^{(q)}$ can be obtained from the renormalization group equations.
 We apply to our model the results given in~\cite{DEramo:2017zqw}, where the running of the coupling constants is performed from the energy cutoff of the effective leptophilic model, $\Lambda_{UV}\sim f$, down to the energy scale $\mu_N$ associated with nuclear processes.
 These coefficients read,